Mousumi Mou: Career

 Mou was involved with the theatre group Prachyanat for more than one year.
 She made her debut on television acting in Syed Salahuddin Zaki's drama Agni Foshol.
 She then acted in six television dramas directed by Chayanika Chowdhury including Sir Er Meye along with Abul Hayat and Manoj Pramanik.
 She performed in a webfilm, Boli, on hoichoi streaming platform along with Chanchal Chowdhury.

 Mou regularly hosts television programs including BTV Book Fair live programme in 2016, BTV national debate competition in 2016, the daily program Shuprobhat Bangladesh, Lux Café live, 2021 T20 Cricket World Cup, 2019 BPL cricket highlights, Cricket Mania and Cricket Extra.

+Personal life

+Mou married Arif Billah on 23 January 2014 and divorced him in June.